 1. Fairness to Consumers

 Diamonds are a significant purchase with high emotional value.
 A wedding or engagement ring is worn for life.
 Many jewelry wearers are curious to know more about their diamond.
-They also want to be sure that it was responsibly mined and that it isn’t tainted by civil wars or violence.
+They also want to know that it was responsibly mined and that it isn’t tainted by civil wars or violence.

 2. Rewards and Incentives

-Keeping diamond profits out of the hands of warlords is critical, but so is rewarding those mines that meet the highest labor and environmental standards.
+Keeping diamond profits out of the hands of warlords is critical, but so is rewarding those mines that meet high labor and environmental standards.
 Consumers and retailers need a way of recognizing responsible mines and encouraging mines to continually raise standards and give back more to local communities.

 3. More Effective Action Against Blood Diamonds